 Please click on the link below for details of this week’s Big Question and ways you can explore this further.
 If you have any questions, please contact your Form Tutor.

-- The enrichment section is about encouraging our pupils to visit places of interest such as museums, art galleries and landmarks.
-Pupils are also expected to participate in at least one of the many differing school clubs we have on offer at lunchtimes and after school.
+- The enrichment objectives encourage pupils to visit places of interest such as museums, art galleries and landmarks.
+Pupils are also expected to participate in at least one of the many school clubs we have on offer at lunchtimes and after school.

-- The challenge section encourages pupils to complete an activity which challenges them to develop physically, culturally and socially.
+- The challenge objectives encourage pupils to complete an activity which challenges them to develop physically, culturally and socially.

-- The final section on service allows pupils to serve the school and community by completing activities which will benefit the whole school and wider community, through volunteering and fundraising activities.
+- The service objectives allow pupils to serve the school and local community through volunteering and fundraising activities.
 We encourage parents and carers to accompany students when volunteering within the community to ensure their safety.
 Volunteering opportunities at Cumberland Community School will be on display on our Master Mission noticeboard and regularly updated.

 Please see link below for information about our extended school clubs and activities